Long Form Feature: THE MADRASAH AS INTERVENTION VS VIOLENT EXTREMISM

 Claire headed MindaNews TV, the now defunct convergence media component of MindaNews where she also worked as a correspondent and travel editor.
 In the past, Claire has taught in the Creative Writing and Media Arts programs of the University of the Philippines Mindanao and recently was a Visiting Lecturer at the Convergent Media Lab of the Cheung Kong School of Journalism and Communications in the People’s Republic of China.

 Lendz Barinque is a filmmaker and producer who has helped produce several feature films and documentaries distributed nationwide and screened in international film festivals.
-He studied Digital Filmmaking at the International Academy for Film and Television.
-He is currently pursuing a bachelors degree at Silliman University.
+He received a Diploma in Digital Filmmaking at the International Academy for Film and Television before he set out to pursuing a Bachelors degree in Creative Writing at Silliman University.

 Manuel Domes is a filmmaker based in the Philippines.
 He has worked on conflict transformation projects in Mindanao with different international organizations since 2009.
 In early 2015, Manuel moved to Manila as networking manager for the German NGO forumZFD-Civil Peace Service, focusing on projects that sparked dialogue between Mindanao and the National Capital Region through films.
 He is currently pursuing a graduate degree in Media Studies (Film) at the University of the Philippines.

-Manuel was born on 30 June 1983 and raised in Kassel, Germany.
-He holds a BA in Political Science from the University of Bremen and a MA in International Relations from the Free University of Berlin.
+Born and raised in Kassel, Germany, Manuel holds a BA in Political Science from the University of Bremen and a MA in International Relations from the Free University of Berlin.

 MARIUS ANGELO MONSANTO